+- PostgreSQL software, version 8.2 or later)

+- NetVault Backup Server or Client software

+- NetVault Backup Plug-in for PostgreSQL

+- Installed software and configuration

 - NetVault Backup Server software

-- PostgreSQL Server added as a NetVault
+PostgreSQL Server added as a NetVault

-Backup Client (For complete details on

-adding a Client to the NetVault Backup Server,

-see the Dell NetVault Backup Administrator's
+- Backup Client-for complete details on adding a Client to the NetVault Backup Server, see the Quest NetVault Backup Administrator's Guide.

-Guide.)

-IMPORTANT: Regardless of the configuration that you use (that is, separate NetVault Backup Sever and PostgreSQL server, vs. a single machine configured as both), the plug-in must be installed on the host on which PostgreSQL resides.
+- i IMPORTANT: Regardless of the configuration that you use, that is, separate NetVault Backup Server and PostgreSQL Server, vs. a single machine configured as both, the plug-in must be installed on the host on which PostgreSQL resides.